 Location: Troy, New York

-America’s oldest technological research university, Rensselaer Polytechnic Institute was founded in 1824.
-The university offers various degrees, but there is a focus on science and technology.
-The school is located in the rural town of Troy and overlooks the Hudson river.
+America’s oldest technological research university, Rensselaer Polytechnic Institute, was founded in 1824.
+The university offers various degrees, but it focuses on science and technology.
+The school is located in the rural town of Troy and overlooks the Hudson River.

 Location: Houston, Texas